jiafulow/zedboard-guide/test/skiroc2-slow-control.md

 The executable programs are defined in `sk2_sc_peek.c`, `sk2_sc_poke.c`, `sk2_sc_reset.c`, `sk2_sc_scan.c`, `sk2_sc_bitbang`, `sk2_sc_bitbang_ipbus`.
 See the section [Program Usage](#program-usage) for usage detail.
-They can be built in PetaLinux environment by using `petalinux-build`.
+They can be built in the PetaLinux environment by using `petalinux-build` with the default makefile `Makefile`.
 They can also be built on any gcc-compatible Linux OS by using `make` with the makefile `Makefile-gcc`.
-Currently, the software does not use anything from the PL.

 `sk2_sc_reset` must be called at least once to initialize all the registers to their default values.
-The program creates a plain text file `sk2_sc_cur_state` that records the current 'state' of the registers (those 616 bits).
+The program creates a plain-text file `sk2_sc_cur_state` that records the current 'state' of the SKIROC2 SC register (all those 616 bits).
 Without the file `sk2_sc_cur_state`, other programs will fail.

 ### Program Usage